Open Chemometrics Toolkit for Analysis and Visualization of Vibrational Spectroscopy data

 Upgrading to the latest version

-To upgrade to the latest version:
+To upgrade to the most recent version, do

 Bug reports and code repository